killo431/magix-extension/README.md

 **Your Data, Your Control:**

 ✅ **API keys** are stored locally in your browser
-✅ **Modifications** are saved in your personal Supabase database
+✅ **Modifications** are saved in your personal Supabase database (Chrome Web Store version uses hosted backend)
 ✅ **No tracking** or analytics
 ✅ **Open source** - audit the code yourself
 ✅ **Row-level security** protects your data in the database

 **What's Shared:**

-- Public modifications (only if you choose to share)
+- Public modifications (only if you choose to make them public)
 - Anonymous usage stats to AI providers when generating code

 **No Third-Party Access:**